 At minimum, always get the destination and vehicle number of the bus or light rail train.

 Identifying VTA bus drivers and light rail operators

 All VTA bus drivers and light rail operators wear uniforms.
-On the right side of these uniforms is a three or four-digit badge number identifying the driver.
+On the right side of these uniforms is a badge number with three, four, or five digits, that identifies the driver.
 (You always see the driver’s badge number as you enter any VTA bus and pay your fare.)
 A sample photo of a VTA operator’s badge is below:

 When contacting VTA Customer Service with your compliment or complaint, always refer to the driver’s or operator’s badge number.
 This makes it easier for VTA staff to resolve your case, and increases your chances of getting a positive result from your case.